marionlamoureux/CML_LLM_Chatbot_Augmented_with_Ent_Data/README.md

 - [Gradio](https://github.com/gradio-app/gradio)

 ## Deploying on CML
-There are two ways to launch this prototype on CML:
+There are two ways to launch this prototype on CML, for the purpose of this workshop we will be deploying it in the following way:

-1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CML workspace, select the "LLM Chatbot Augmented with Enterprise Data" tile, click "Launch as Project", click "Configure Project"
-2. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/cloudera/CML_AMP_LLM_Chatbot_Augmented_with_Enterprise_Data), click "Create Project", click "Configure Project"
+ **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/nhernandezdlm/CML_AMP_LLM_Chatbot_Augmented_with_Enterprise_Data.git), click "Create Project", click "Configure Project"